polinariabar/cub3D/README.md

 # cub3D
 A “realistic” 3D graphical representation of the inside of a maze from a first person perspective, using the Ray-Casting principles.

+## How to launch:
+* make start

+or
+* make
+* ./cub3D information.cub

+to make a screenshot
+* make
+* ./cub3D information.cub --save

 ## Task
 * You must use the miniLibX.
 Either the version that is available on the operating system, or from its sources.
 If you choose to work with the sources, you will